qzdark/wwebjs.dev-guide/src/guide/v2/creating-your-app/handling-messages.md

 Next, we'll be diving into something called a "command handler" – code that makes handling commands easier and much more efficient.
 This allows you to move your commands into individual files.

 ## Create a message handler

+The other commands and events in this guide will be based on the message handler, but this does not mean that you have to use it.
+You can also use your app without a message handler.

 <code-group>
 <code-block title="main.js" active>